museomix/museomix.org-v2/wp-content/plugins/secupress/readme.txt

 Yes, SecuPress is compatible with all multilingual WordPress plugins.
 If you have an issue, please get in touch with us and let us know!

-= Is SecuPress compatible with all server engines like Apache, Ngnix, IIS7? =
+= Is SecuPress compatible with all server engines like Apache, Nginx, IIS7? =

 Yes, SecuPress is compatible with all server engines.
 If you encounter an issue, do not hesitate to contact our support team.